IBM/IIB-ACE-DigestAuthentication/README.md

-# Digest Authentication with IBM Integration Bus/App Connect
+# Digest Authentication with IIB/App Connect

 In this Code Pattern, we will learn how to build a service in IBM integration bus which can be exposed as a proxy to achieve digest authentication.
 We will learn how the digest authentication mechanism works in background and what logic needs to be built for a platform which doesn’t support digest authentication of its own.
 We will also learn how to expose the IIB service on a IBM cloud Kubernetes cluster and consume it via a sample client.
 Entire façade application and client application is built on IBM integration bus and deployed on Kubernetes node using a Docker image.